Toronto Metropolitan University: Campus

 Most of the parks, plazas, and green spaces on the university's campus are owned by the university, although access to these spaces is also open to the public.
 These spaces include Devonian Square, and Kerr Hall's quadrangle.
 Devonian Square was designed by Toronto Parks, Forestry and Recreation Division, and was partly funded by the Devonian Group of Charitable Foundations of Calgary—who also lent the park its name.
 The space features a reflecting pool, and large Precambrian igneous and metamorphic rocks that are approximately two billion years old from the Canadian Shield.
 In addition to green spaces, a green roof and urban farm, initially known as the Andrew and Valerie Pringle Environmental Green Roof, was built atop George Vari Engineering and Computing Centre in 2003.
 The urban farm operates on a five-year crop rotation, and contains 30 different crops and hundreds of cultivars.

-Several undeveloped properties also exist on the campus, with the university having acquired two parking lots from Infrastructure Ontario in 2013 for $32 million; a 5400 m2 at 202 Dundas Street East and a 750 m2 at 136 Dundas Street East.
+Several undeveloped properties also exist on the campus, with the university having acquired two parking lots from Infrastructure Ontario in 2013 for $32 million; a 5400 m2 at 202 Jarvis Street and a 750 m2 at 136 Dundas Street East.
 The university plans to continue to operate them as parking lots until enough capital is raised to develop the sites.
 In 2019, the university submitted a rezoning application for a 41-storey tower at 202 Jarvis Street, which will include an 11-storey academic base with classrooms, labs, and research space intended for the Faculty of Science, along with a student residence in its upper levels.